sabinabaghiu/AndroidApp/README.md

 Must have requirements

 1. As a user, I want to log in so that I can see my profile.
-2. As a user, I want to create lists so that I can see my tasks.
+2. As a user, I want to create tasks so that I can see what I need to do.
-3. As a user, I want to manage my lists so that they are updated.
+3. As a user, I want to manage my tasks so that they are updated.
 4. As a user, I want to add habits to help me build them on.
-5. As a user, I want to delete habits that don't fit my needs anymore.
+5. As a user, I want to manage habits that don't fit my needs anymore.

 Should have requirements